 Community-based, Home Improvement, and Woodworking Groups

 • Many mid-sized and large communities have home improvement and woodworkers’ clubs comprised of individuals who have an interest in home repairs and woodworking projects.
 Some are focused on sharing information and techniques, while others are more social.
 These can be informative and enjoyable, depending on the willingness of members to describe their projects and techniques.
-They can be located by consulting Directory Assistance or inquiring at building supply outlets.
+They can be located by inquiring at building supply outlets or checking Facebook.

 • Tip: Most of the members of these organizations have little experience with persons who have limited or no vision.
 Individuals in these groups can, however, often be very helpful once they understand what a person with a visual impairment may need and what skills you possess.
 Being clear about what you may be able to see (if you have some residual vision) and the techniques you have already figured out for yourself is critical to getting the help and coaching you may need.